SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/storage-and-computations/data-lake-and-lakehouse/2022-10-07-introduction-to-lakefs.markdown

 # What is lakeFS?

 lakeFS is distributed as a single binary that contains several logical services. lakeFS offers a git-like version control interface for data lakes so that it gives us the ability to manage our data lake in a manner that is similar to how we manage our code.

+lakeFS adapts the best practices from the field of software engineering to the field of data engineering.

 ## Collaboration